-Martin Gore qualified in medicine at St Bartholomew's Hospital, London in 1974 and spent time in general practice before training in general internal medicine at University College Hospital, London.
+Professor Martin Gore is the Medical Director of the Royal Marsden Hospital and Professor of Cancer Medicine at the Institute of Cancer Research, UK.
+He qualified in medicine at St Bartholomew's Hospital, London, UK, and spent time in general practice before training in general internal medicine at University College Hospital, London, UK.
 He joined the Ludwig Institute of Cancer Research in 1981 where he worked as a clinical scientist and was awarded a PhD for his work on breast cancer.

-Professor Gore joined the Royal Marsden Hospital training programme in 1984 and was appointed Consultant Cancer Physician at the Marsden and Senior Lecturer at the Institute of Cancer Research in 1988.
-His main research interests have been the development of novel therapeutics in ovarian cancer, melanoma and renal cell carcinoma particularly in the area of biologics, gene therapy and novel targeted agents.
+Professor Gore's main research interests are the development of novel therapeutics in ovarian cancer, melanoma and renal cell carcinoma, particularly in the area of immunotherapy, gene therapy and targeted agents.